 Not every vendor can help like true starter credit can.
 These are merchants that will grant an approval with a minimum of effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 So, what’s all this monitoring for?
 It’s to challenge any problems in your records.
 Errors in your credit report(s) can be fixed.
-But the CRAs normally want you to dispute in a particular way.

 Always use credit sensibly!
 Don’t borrow beyond what you can pay off.
 Track balances and deadlines for payments.
 Paying off punctually and in full will do more to increase business credit scores than nearly anything else.